“If saving money is wrong, I don’t want to be right!”

 - Are there synergies within your organization?
 While you do want to keep the interview length down, if a colleague has a need to get similar feedback, it can be very efficient to combine objectives and research dollars into one study.
 Concept screens are a great example, where the bundling of several ideas together can lead to cost efficiencies.

 Cost-effective quantitative research design doesn’t have to be like a straitjacket.
 There are many flexible options that will give you the results you desire.
 Here are two to keep in mind:

 - Omnibus Studies:For Quick Answers to Quick Questions.
 Many of us want a quick response to one or two questions.
 Omnibus studies are perfect for this type of issue, such as pulse monitoring awareness and purchase of a new product or tracking the success of an ad campaign.
 In our IIM Omnibus, we interview 1,000 general population consumers daily on a variety of issues.

 - Quantitative/Qualitative Hybrid: To Add Value and Context.
 In some cases you want more detailed information from consumers, such as why they have a certain opinion or what they like best about a product.
 Depending on your needs, you may find it more useful to gain both the measurement of quantitative, along with the depth of qualitative.
 Quant & qual can be combined in a number of different ways, depending on objectives, timing & budget.

 Importantly, don’t decide to skip a research project because you are concerned about the funds needed.
 Make sure you have looked at all the options, from BMW to mini-van to mini-Cooper solutions.
 With thoughtful planning and design you can get a lot out of your research dollars without sacrificing quality!

-See our Quantitative team in action.
 To see more case studies, click here.